-Be prepared for your pest (field biologist) audit.
 A field biologist is a special sort of auditor.
 The field biologist has specific biological training, a broad range of pest management training and experience in the management of pest risks in complex facilities with quality control systems in place, such as food production, commercial, transport, warehousing, medical manufacturing and health and education services.
 The Field Biologist should not be an employee or contractor of any business that works on the site, but should be an independent professional.
-Contractor’s field biologists can still provide useful surveys but these are essentially less valuable than those performed independently.
+Contractors’ field biologists can still provide useful surveys but their assessments are essentially less valuable than those performed independently.

 The regular audit process is important for meeting supplier contract requirements, for improving efficiency and for reducing the risk of pest impacts.
 Disease carrying pests can contaminate any surface.
 The presence of pests, parts of pests, their faeces or their urine in product can be economically very damaging.
 The audit process gives clients confidence that pest risk management is proceeding at an appropriate level and that the risk to products is minimal.

-Audits typically are required between once and four times a year depending on the nature of the business and the client’s specifications.
+Audits typically are required between once and four times a year depending on the nature of the business, the risks faced, and the client’s specifications.

 The auditor should be supplied with site schematics and maps showing the location of all pest management installations (fly traps, rodent units, monitoring devices, fixed fogging devices etc.).
 Where rodents live traps are used, the auditor should be able to inspect records of daily inspection and captures.
 Where rodent baits are used, the site maps should clearly delimit areas where monitoring bait is used and areas where toxic bait is used.
 In the rare circumstance that rodent glue boards are used, the records should show at least daily inspection.